DanielTockan/Skii/README.md

 })
 ```

-For the user schema, we imported and employed the use of the Bcrypt library to hash and encrypt the users password as an added level of security.
+For the user schema, we imported and employed the use of the Bcrypt library to hash and encrypt the user's password as an added level of security.

 ```js
   .pre('save', function hashPassword(next) {